clearlinux/autospec/README.rst

   ``./configure`` for an autootools based tarball would result in ``%configure --disable-static`` being emitted in the ``.spec``.

+configure32, configure64, configure_avx2, configure_avx512
+  These files are appended to the ``%configure'' macro after the contents of the ``configure'' file above.
+They are used for 32-bit, regular 64-bit, AVX2 and AVX512 builds, respectively.

 cmake_args
   This file contains arguments that should be passed to the ``%cmake`` macro for CMake based tarballs.
 As an example, adding ``-DUSE_LIB64=ON`` to